Military aid to the civil power: Canada

-Canada has provisions, similar to the UK's military aid to the civil authorities, for military aid to the civil power inscribed in its National Defence Act, an historical inheritance from its days as a British dominion.
-However, the application is significantly different due to the federal nature of Canada, where the maintenance of "law and order" is the exclusive right and responsibility of the provinces.
+Canada has provisions, similar to the UK's military aid to the civil authorities, for military aid to the civil power inscribed in its National Defence Act, a historical inheritance from its days as a British dominion.
+However, the application is significantly different due to the federal nature of Canada, where the maintenance of law and order is the exclusive right and responsibility of the provinces.

-The political authority empowered to requisition armed military "aid to the civil power" is therefore the solicitor general of the affected province in accordance with the National Defence Act, rather than the War Measures Act or its subsequent replacement, the Emergencies Act.
+The political authority empowered to requisition military aid to the civil power is therefore the solicitor general of the affected province in accordance with the National Defence Act, rather than the War Measures Act or its subsequent replacement, the Emergencies Act.
 This requisition is forwarded directly to the Chief of the Defence Staff (not to the federal government of Canada) who is obligated by law to execute the request.
 However, the Chief of the Defence Staff alone can determine the nature and level of forces to be committed.

 The requesting province may subsequently be billed to pay the cost of the military aid, although the federal government most often waives it.
-One exception in recent years resulted from Toronto mayor Mel Lastman's request for military assistance following a snow storm in 1999, where at least 438 troops were deployed after the Ontario government acceded; this deployment was deemed by the Canadian government to be a trivialization of the military's emergency response role and the requesting authority was billed accordingly.
+One exception was when Toronto mayor Mel Lastman requested military assistance following the North American blizzard of 1999 and the Ontario government acceded.
+At least 438 Canadian Forces (CAF) members were deployed.
+This deployment was deemed by the Canadian government to be a trivialization of the military's emergency response role, and the requesting authority was billed accordingly.

 While the military is legally free to decide how to deal with an issue in regard to which it has been called out, in practice it works under the direction of the police forces or government of the province that has requested its aid.
 Such requests are made relatively often for specialized resources such as armoured vehicles (e.g. hostage situations) and technical capabilities not possessed by police forces.

 They are also called out in the case of police strikes in those provinces that have unionised provincial police forces.
-Quebec has not hesitated to call on the Army for such help because the Army is the only other agency with French-speaking units able to replace striking police; the Royal Canadian Mounted Police has few reserves able to provide a "surge" capability, and its French-speaking capability is limited.
+Quebec has not hesitated to call on the CAF for such help because the CAF is the only other agency with French-speaking units able to replace striking police; the Royal Canadian Mounted Police has few reserves able to provide a "surge" capability, and its French-speaking capability is limited.

-Significant use of the Canadian Forces in aid of the Quebec civil power includes two relatively recent major civil crises:
+Significant use of the CAF in aid of the Quebec civil power includes two major civil crises: